Uniforms of the Union army: Footwear

 The enlisted infantry uniform was completed with a black leather belt and oval buckle with the letters US.
 Officers, NCOs and cavalry troopers were equipped with a sword belt with a rectangular buckle with eagle motif.

 Ranks and insignia

 Officers

 Rank was displayed on epaulettes (dress occasions) or shoulder straps (field duties): no insignia for a second lieutenant, one gold bar for a first lieutenant, two gold bars for a captain, a gold oak leaf for a major, a silver oak leaf for a lieutenant colonel, a silver eagle for a colonel and one, two or three silver stars for a general, depending on his seniority.

 On the epaulettes, the bars for captains and first lieutenants were silver and majors wore no badge.

-The color of the shoulder strap fields – with trims in gold braid – were as follows:
+The color of the shoulder boards – with trims in gold braid – were as follows: